 What’s Next?

-For businesses and regulators, the challenge is now twofold: ensuring data protection laws keep pace with evolving tracking techniques, while also addressing how dominant players shape the market in ways that restrict competition.
-Whether fingerprinting becomes the new standard for tracking or faces regulatory pushback remains to be seen - but it’s clear that the battle for control over user data is far from over.
+Whether browser fingerprinting becomes the new standard for tracking or faces regulatory pushback remains to be seen—but it is clear that the battle for control over user data is far from over.